cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

     message: '{{ printf "Application {{ .app.metadata.name }} is now running new version." }}'
 ```

-## Excluding templates in imports from processing by Atmos
+## Excluding Templates in Imports from Processing by Atmos

 If you are using [`Go` Templates in Imports](/core-concepts/stacks/imports#go-templates-in-imports) and `Go` templates
 in stack manifests in the same Atmos manifest, take into account that in this case Atmos will do `Go`